 And laughing.
 Her questions struck me funny.
 In fact, she came right out and asked, “Don’t people treat you as if you’re odd?”

 Maybe they do but I always thought that’s because I’m sarcastic and tend to sing songs with made-up lyrics.

-I never priced such buns at a store, I told her.
-I ground the grain, used eggs from our chickens and milk from our cow and honey from our bees, kneaded the dough and baked them that morning.
+I haven’t priced such buns at a store, I told her.
+I ground the grain, used eggs from our chickens, milk from our cow, and honey from our bees, then kneaded the dough and baked them that morning.
 It cost almost nothing in ingredients and very little in time.
 Yet it had more to do with deeper choices.
 But don’t write about the buns, I said, it makes me sound really annoying.

 When I was fresh out of college I planned to save the world.
 I’m beginning to see it’s possible to do so, simply by saving what’s important right in front of us.

 Postscript: Thankfully I’m a small part of the finished article and the other radical homemaker piece I’ve been interviewed for doesn’t appear until this autumn in the Ladies Home Journal.